 In a manual-winding watch, you have to do this yourself via the crown on the side of the watch.
 Slowly turning the crown winds up the spring and stores energy for use in rotating the gears in the watch.

-Automatic watches can store a charge for up to 48 hours (depending on the set up and the spring size), but they have the disadvantage of needing to be worn constantly in order to get the rotor moving and the watch charging.
+Automatic watches can store a charge for up to 48 hours (depending on the setup and the spring size), but they have the disadvantage of needing to be worn constantly in order to get the rotor moving and the watch charging.

-Yes, you can also buy a watch winder which keeps it moving when you are not wearing it so that it is always charged and ready to go.
+Yes, you can also buy a watch winder that keeps it moving when you are not wearing it so that it is always charged and ready to go.
 But it’s something extra you have to do, and you have to remember to do it.
 This is something most watch collectors own and use frequently, for obvious reasons.